anthonyhaj/yogi-mind-MS1/README.md

 1. As a first time user, I want to know where Yogi Mind is located.
 2. As a first time user, I want to know how I can contact Yogi Mind.
 3. As a first time user, I want to know what Yogi Mind is about.
-4. As a first time user, I want to know how I can sign up for newsletters.
+4. As a first time user, I want to know what techniques there are to learn.

 ## Design